oi-analytics/oi-analytics.github.io/sectors.md

 permalink: /sectors/
 ---
 ## Sectors
-OIA’s diverse team of experts have proven experience in adding value to stakeholders across multiple infrastructure-related sectors.
+OIA’s diverse team of experts are dedicated to climate action and have proven experience in adding value to stakeholders across multiple sectors.
 <br>
 <br>
 <img src="/assets/img/sectors.png" alt="Example sectors">
 <br>
 ## Financial services
-Our systems-based approach provides high-quality information to the financial services sector to more accurately understand physical climate risk to infrastructure assets globally.
+Our systems-based approach provides high-quality information to the financial services sector to more accurately understand physical climate risk to infrastructure assets, businesses and supply chains globally.

 ## Government
 By quantitatively modelling key development and policy objectives, we support local, national